When every other travel list tells you to visit a coffee shop, you should travel consciously and check out the coffee plantations instead.

-Just an 8-minute walk from Wat Phra Sing is another ancient site: Wat Chedi Luang.
-Constructed in the 14th century by King Saen Muang Ma because he wanted a royal place to bury his father’s ashes.
+Just an 8-minute walk from Wat Phra Sing is another ancient site: Wat Chedi Luang, which was constructed in the 14th century by King Saen Muang Ma because he wanted a royal place to bury his father’s ashes.
 After a decade, the construction stopped but was later continued by the king’s widow.
 When it was finally completed during mid-15th century, the wat was the largest building in Lanna but collapsed after an earthquake.
 Once home of the Emerald Buddha, Wat Chedi Luang was reconstructed by UNESCO and the Japanese government who were criticized for changing several elements of the temple to Central Thai style rather than the original Lanna architectural style.
-Wat Chedi Luang is quite large for a temple ground, it hosts monk chats on a daily basis.
+Wat Chedi Luang is quite large for a temple ground, and it hosts monk chats on a daily basis.
 Travelers can even speak to the monks or ask any questions regarding Buddhism.

 3. Wat Pha Khao

-With 300+ wats dispersed throughout Chiang Mai, Wat Pha Khao might not be a famous temple but it’s certainly a hidden gem.
+With 300+ wats dispersed throughout Chiang Mai, Wat Pha Khao might not be a famous temple, but it’s certainly a hidden gem.
 Upon entry, there are colorful umbrellas hanging in the courtyard.
 Known as the Temple of White Clothes, the small temple features Buddhas in multicolor illuminations.
 With monk statues surrounding a golden chedi, this is one random but beautiful find.

 4. Doi Suthep